devwojtek/py-dmp/README.md

 ```

-2. Setup db with default credentials:
+2.Setup db with default credentials:

 ```
 #!